 All submissions will be online via Inspera.
 Ensure you are familiar with the online submission process in advance of any deadline.
-Full information is provided on the Oxford students website (www.ox.ac.uk/students/academic/exams/submission).
+Full information is provided on the Oxford students website.

 Final Outcome - Grading

 To PASS the examination, a mark of at least 50 must be obtained on the dissertation and on all four written papers.
 Failure in one (or more) component of the final examination results in failure of the degree.
 Candidates are permitted to re-sit the examination of the failed component(s) on one further occasion, usually in Trinity Term of the following academic year.
 The mark for these elements will be capped at a 'PASS'.